 There are many consultants to choose from.
 Take the time to thoroughly research several companies to find the right match for your application needs and personal learning style.
 To make it convenient for you, we have listed below some popular options out there today.

-Applying to Law School is complicated.
-I know what a law school admissions committee is looking for and I will spend time talking with you and creating a theme for your application.
-I will help you decide what to discuss in your personal statement and give you ideas for getting started writing the personal statement.
-If there are weaknesses that need to be explained, I will help you to create an effective addendum.
+I offer unlimited consulting packages.
+I want my clients to feel open about sharing every idea and concern with me so that I can give them the best advice for each unique situation presented.
+Applying to Law School is daunting.
+There are a lot of moving parts.
+I know what law school admissions committees are seeking, and I will spend time talking with you and creating a strategy for your application.
+I will help you decide what to discuss in your essays, and give you ideas for getting started writing the personal statement.
+If there are weaknesses that need to be explained, I will help you to create an effective explanation.
 I will provide you with an honest evaluation of your law school application, including suggesting law schools you may not have considered.

 Included in my full package, “The Works,” is everything you will need to apply to law school with an expert by your side.
-For a one-time, flat-rate fee, I offer in-depth law school admission counseling and advice, working with you on all of your law school applications, including optional essays, resume, and addenda, helping you respond to application questions, and reviewing unlimited drafts of as many essays as you write, providing constructive feedback and detailed editing.
+For a flat-rate fee, I offer in-depth law school admission counseling and advice, working with you on all of your law school applications, including optional essays, resume, and addenda, helping you respond to application questions, and reviewing unlimited drafts of as many essays as you write, providing constructive feedback and detailed editing.
+It includes a personalized admission timeline, mock interviews, waitlist assistance, and everything in between.
 I spend as much time with you as you need, no matter how many applications you submit.
 No hourly billing or limit on the number of applications I review.

 Law schools have their pick of thousands of applicants, and earning admission is more than a mere numbers game—a great LSAT score and GPA are important, but they are not enough to ensure success.
 To really make your impression on the law school admissions committees, you need an application that reflects all of your distinct characteristics.
 We at jdMission are committed to helping you create an application package that will dazzle the admissions committees and give you the best chance of gaining acceptance to your dream law school.
 Our dedicated admissions consultants will work one-on-one with you and guide you through the admissions process from start to finish.
 Beginning with your free half-hour consultation, we will identify what sets you apart from your fellow applicants, and work with you to convince admissions committees that their school’s next class will not be complete without you.